serrasqueiro/GitPython/README.md

 GitPython is a python library used to interact with git repositories, high-level like git-porcelain, or low-level like git-plumbing.

+This repo is a fork from the original GitPython.

 It provides abstractions of git objects for easy access of repository data, and additionally allows you to access the git repository more directly using either a pure python implementation, or the faster, but more resource intensive *git command* implementation.